jojonium/CS-4731-Computer-Graphics/README.md

 In addition, the user can select the color to draw the polylines by pressing the "c" key or using a color picker input on the page.
 Users can also draw additional polylines on figures from uploaded files.

+## Project 2

+Project 2 parses a user-uploaded (PLY file)[https://en.wikipedia.org/wiki/PLY_(file_format)] and displays it as a wireframe mesh in a WebGL canvas.
+The mesh is scaled and centered so it fits nicely in the viewport, and the user can rotate and translate it on any axis using the controls on the page.
+The mesh can also be made to "pulse" by translating each polygon along its normal vector.